IshtiagAbbaker/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp school hello
 14. Owner and group
-Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown vincent staff .
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -hR vincent:staff .
 15. Symbolic links
-Write a script that changes the owner and the group owner of _hello to vincent and staff respectively. chown vincent staff _hello
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively. chown vincent:staff _hello
 16. If only
 Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. chown --from=guillaume betty hello